yegamble/laravel-tasklist/README.md

 <b>SQLite</b>

-If using SQLite due to environment issues, open the .env file open, look for the line labelled, DB_DATABASE and replace with the absolute directory of the file tasklist.sqlite (within the root folder of this repository).
+If using SQLite due to environment issues with docker, open the .env file open, look for the line labelled, DB_DATABASE and replace with the absolute directory of the file tasklist.sqlite (within the root folder of this repository).